 You have ten (10) days after the Court makes its decision to request a new trial or to ask the court to receive additional evidence.
 You should do this by motion.
 Read the Rules: Md.
 Rule 3-533 and 3-534

-You have 30 days to file an appeal to the Circuit Court.
+You have thirty (30) days to file an appeal to the Circuit Court.
 Small claims appeals are heard “de novo.”
 This means a completely new trial will be held in front of a new judge in the Circuit Court.
 You will not have to pay for a transcript, although there are fees to appeal.
 If you cannot afford the fees, you may ask the court by motion to waive them.
-You may ask the Court to provide you a cassette recording of your trial.
+You may ask the Court to provide you a recording of your trial.
 There is a fee for this service.
 Read the Rules: Md.
 Rules 7-101 through 7-116.

 Collecting Your Judgment

 You may ask the Court to seize money in bank accounts which you believe the defendant has.
 Garnishments must be served on the bank in the ways discussed above (certified mail, restricted delivery, sheriff or constable, or private process server).
 If the defendant has money in the bank, the bank will "confess assets" to the Court, and the Court may order that these be paid to you.

 The defendant may choose to exempt certain funds from garnishment.
 Other funds like Social Security, child support and certain government pensions may be exempt from garnishment.
 The defendant can also seek to exempt up to the value allowed by law, or $6000, in a bank account.
 The defendant should tell the Court within 30 days of the day of the Writ of Garnishment is served if the money is exempt by filing form DC CV 36.
 Read the Law/Rule: MD Rule 3-645.1, MD Code Courts & Jud.
 Proc. § 11-504